-New Black-Owned Brewery Launches Beer Brand That Gives Back to South LA Community
+New Black-owned brewery launches beer brand that gives back to South LA community

-SOUTH LA (KABC) -- A black-owned brewery is setting up shop in South Central LA, with plans to give back to the community with a simple yet powerful business model: invest the profits in its children.
+SOUTH LOS ANGELES (KABC) -- A Black-owned brewery is setting up shop in South Central Los Angeles, with plans to give back to the community with a simple yet powerful business model: invest the profits in its children.

 The business model is simple: invest in the future of the community.